 An understanding of proprioception is routinely applied in a variety of physical therapies.
 The most familiar example is the relaxing effect of vibration.
 This works on a simple principle called “proprioceptive confusion.”
 If you move or shake the body at random, the brain gets a deluge of nonsensical proprioceptive data.
 The nervous system, overwhelmed by the random stimuli, effectively “gives up” and stops resisting the movement: providing you with deep, muscle loosening relaxation!

 Similarly, proprioception is also responsible for most of the feeling of sensory novelty that we experience when we are massaged.
-Although stroking sensations on the skin are nice, it is really the deeper sensations of our proprioceptive nerve endings being stimulated — the unfamiliar movements of joints, the pressures on our muscles in places we can’t reach ourselves, the incongruously effortless stretches of tendons and ligaments that are normally only stimulated by intense exercise — that feel so good!
-Without proprioception, every massage would feel like just a skin massage: a much poorer sensory experience.
+Although stroking sensations on the skin are certainly significant, most of us also crave the deeper sensations of our proprioceptive nerve endings being stimulated for us — the unfamiliar movements of joints, the pressures on our muscles in places we can’t reach ourselves, the incongruously effortless stretches of tendons and ligaments that are normally only stimulated by intense exercise.
+Without proprioception, every massage would feel like just a skin massage: a poorer sensory experience.